JorgePedraza2019/Navigation-Bar-Exercise/README.md

-# Project title: Tic Tac Toe Game
+# Project title: Navigation Bar Exercise

 ## Description of Project:
 This project allows you to use the bootstrap Navigation Bar.